 Mom P.O.V: I love that each of the projects are completely enclosed in their own packaging.
 I can grab one and throw it in my purse for on-the-go learning.
 Perfect for doctor’s offices or restaurants.
 LOVE that they have a sibling discount too!

 Description: Bitsbox is a monthly subscription box that shares easy coding projects that teach kids to program apps.
 Because the kids learn by copying small bits of code into an online editor, it’s essential that they have access to an internet ready computer with a physical keyboard.
 Once written, the apps can be shared and viewed on any mobile device.

-Mom Point-Of-View: I was initially worried that this was going to be above my child’s head since we don’t allow much screen time but as soon as I explained how to use the “shift” key, he was ready to go!
-I was really impressed with the quality of the book design and the fun little trading cards but if you feel like your child doesn’t need physical copies, there’s also a $20/mo.
+Mom Point-Of-View: I was initially worried that this was going to be above my child’s head.
+We don’t allow much screen time but as soon as I explained how to use the “shift” key, he was ready to go!
+I’m really impressed with the quality of the book design and the fun little trading cards.
+If you feel like your child doesn’t need physical copies, there’s also a $20/mo.
 PDF-only option as well.

 Description: Tinker Crate provides hands on STEM projects straight to your door.
-Each box contains supplies to make a single project with additional materials to allow your child to “tinker” with the completed project.
+Each box contains supplies to make a single project.
+Also includes additional materials to allow your child to “tinker” with the completed project.
 Since they are part of the Kiwi Crate umbrella, you also have the option of switching your subscription to one of the other box options.